bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 1. Run `passwd` and set your root password

+## Configure Initramfs

+1. Run `nvim /etc/mkinitcpio.conf` and, to the `HOOKS` array, add `keyboard` between `autodetect` and `modconf` and add `encrypt` between `block` and `filesystems`
+1. Run `mkinitcpio -P`

 ## Install Boot Loader

-1. Run `pacman -S --noconfirm grub efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the GRUB package and CPU microcode
+1. Run `pacman -S grub efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the GRUB package and CPU microcode
-1. Run `mkdir /boot/efi` to create the boot directory
+1. Run `blkid -s UUID -o value /dev/nvme0n1p2` to get the UUID of the device
-1. Run `mount /dev/nvme0n1p1 /boot/efi` to mount your boot file system
-1. Run `grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB` to install GRUB for your system
-1. Run `nvim /etc/default/grub` and set `GRUB_TIMEOUT=0` to disable GRUB waiting until it chooses your OS (only makes sense if you don't dual boot with another OS) and set `GRUB_CMDLINE_LINUX="cryptdevice=/dev/nvme0n1p2:cryptroot"` to tell GRUB about our encrypted file system
+1. Run `nvim /etc/default/grub` and set `GRUB_TIMEOUT=0` to disable GRUB waiting until it chooses your OS (only makes sense if you don't dual boot with another OS), then set `GRUB_CMDLINE_LINUX="cryptdevice=UUID=xxxx:cryptroot"` while replacing "xxxx" with the UUID of the `nvme0n1p2` device to tell GRUB about our encrypted file system
+1. Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to install GRUB for your system
 1. Run `grub-mkconfig -o /boot/grub/grub.cfg` to configure GRUB

-## Configure Initramfs

-1. Run `nvim /etc/mkinitcpio.conf` and add `encrypt` to the `HOOKS` array between `block` and `filesystems`
-1. Run `mkinitcpio -p linux`

 ## Install Network Manager

-1. Run `pacman -S --noconfirm networkmanager` to install NetworkManager
+1. Run `pacman -S networkmanager` to install NetworkManager
 1. Run `systemctl enable NetworkManager` to run NetworkManager at boot

 ## Reboot